xdong05/xdong05.github.io/research 2.md

 # Research

-Our overarching goal is to explore and understand new quantum states of electronic matter on the atomic scale.
-To do so, we use and develop novel spectroscopic-imaging scanning tunneling microscopy (SI-STM) tools to visualize the relevant quantum mechanical degrees of freedom.
+Our overarching goal is to explore and understand the mechanisms and consequences of landscape spatial pattern formation, especially in the type of landscapes where biological and physical processes strongly interact (e.g., biogeomorphic landscapes).
+To do so, we use and develop mathematical models, results of which are then compared with data from remote sensing, global databases, or field and experimental measurements.

-Our goal is to build instruments and develop techniques that enable us to address the questions we find most interesting.
-This is possible thanks also to Milan's broad background with different research themes and technologies: he learned his trade in [Seamus Davis’ SI-STM lab](http://davisgroup.lassp.cornell.edu/) and with [Felix Baumberger](http://dpmc.unige.ch/gr_baumberger/index.html), and later moved as an [ETH fellow](http://www.ethfellows.ethz.ch/) to [Andreas Wallraff’s qudev lab](http://www.qudev.ethz.ch/) where he investigated coupled cavity arrays in circuit QED.
-We further have group members with different background and interests, working together on physics and instrumentation.

 Here are some themes and techniques that we currently work on: